- TAX INFO

 - respond to certain Tax Department notices that you share with the designee about math errors, offsets, and claim preparation.
 We will not send notices to the designee.

-You are not authorizing the designee to receive your refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Department.
-If you want the designee to perform those services for you, you must file Form POA-1, Power of Attorney.
-Copies of statutory tax notices or documents (such as a Notice of Deficiency) will only be sent to your designee if you file Form POA-1.
+You are not authorizing the designee to receive your refund, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Department.
+If you want the designee to perform those services for you, you must file a power of attorney.
+Copies of statutory tax notices or documents (such as a Notice of Deficiency ) will only be sent to your designee if you file a power of attorney.

 If you pay someone to prepare Form IT-214, the paid preparer must also sign it and fill in the other blanks in the paid preparer’s area.
 If someone prepares Form IT-214 for you and does not charge you, that person should not sign it.